richardpj/react-use-dux/README.md

 Either returns the dispatch method, or returns the result of executing the provided method.

-**NOTE:** The output of this method will be memoized using the provided memoArray argument.
+The output of this method will be memoized using the provided memoArray argument.
 Ensure that all values captured in your provided function are included in the memoArray.

 ```js
 import {useReduxDispatch} from 'react-use-dux';